 A white elongated toilet in a bathroom with black floor and wall tile.

 Elongated toilets measure roughly 18 inches from the toilet seat mounting holes to the front of the toilet bowl rim.
-This longer length will require a bit more space than a round model.
-Standard toilet heights are usually 14 or 16 inches, with chair height toilets ranging from 16 to 19 inches.
-The rough in measurements, the distance between the wall behind the toilet and the center of the drainpipe or the bolts that hold the toilet to the floor, are either 10, 12 or 14 inches.
-Compact elongated toilets have the larger shape but can fit in the space of a round toilet.
-These toilets will require an elongated toilet seat
+This longer length will require a bit more space in your bathroom than a round model would.
+Standard toilet heights are usually 14 or 16 inches, with chair-height toilets ranging from 16 to 19 inches.
+The rough-in measurements, the distance between the wall behind the toilet and the center of the drainpipe or the bolts that hold the toilet to the floor, are either 10, 12 or 14 inches.
+Compact elongated toilets have the larger shape of an elongated toilet but can fit in the space of a round toilet.
+These toilets require an elongated toilet seat.

-Elongated toilets can come in either one or two-piece units.
-One-piece units are like the name, a single piece toilet for installation.
+Elongated toilets can come in either one- or two-piece units.
+One-piece units are, like the name implies, a single piece for installation.
 One-piece units are easy to install and keep clean.
 Two-piece units have a separate bowl and tank, where the bowl is mounted first and then the tank is installed on the back of the bowl.
-Flush technology can be gravity fed or a more powerful pressure assisted flush.
-There is also a dual flush option to save water.
+Flush technology can be gravity fed or a more powerful pressure-assisted flush.
+There’s also a dual-flush option to save water.

 Round Toilets